Shreya-arun24/Movie-Recommendation-System/README.md

 -python recommendation_system.py

 ## Example Output
-**Recommendations for <Movie Title>:
+- Recommendations for <Movie Title>:
--1.
-Similar Movie 1
+- 1. Similar Movie 1
--2.
-Similar Movie 2
+- 2. Similar Movie 2
--...
+- ...
 ## Visualization
 The PCA plot shows the distribution of movies in a 2D space, with the queried movie highlighted in blue and the recommended movies highlighted in red.